VenusProtocol/venus-protocol-documentation/getting-started/contracts-overview.md

+TODO - REVIEW! (links and content)

 # Contracts Overview

 ## Contracts Overview

 Venus Protocol contracts are divided in three repositories:

-* [isolated-pools](https://github.com/VenusProtocol/isolated-pools): Contains core contracts for isolated lending, including logic for suppling, borrowing, liquidations, pool and market deployments, and interest rate models.
+- [isolated-pools](https://github.com/VenusProtocol/isolated-pools): Contains core contracts for isolated lending, including logic for suppling, borrowing, liquidations, pool and market deployments, and interest rate models.
-* [oracle](https://github.com/VenusProtocol/oracle): This repo has contracts for oracles that we support as well as logic for validating prices returned from those oracles.
+- [oracle](https://github.com/VenusProtocol/oracle): This repo has contracts for oracles that we support as well as logic for validating prices returned from those oracles.
-* [venus-protocol](https://github.com/VenusProtocol/venus-protocol): The core protocol is located in this repo.
+- [venus-protocol](https://github.com/VenusProtocol/venus-protocol): The core protocol is located in this repo.
 It contains logic central to lending and borrowing of the core pool as well as governance.

 ## Isolated Pools Contracts

 There are 3 categories of isolated pools contracts:

-* Governance
+- Governance
-* Pool
+- Pool
-* Risk Management
+- Risk Management

 ### Governance